fostroll/mordl/README.md

 and named entity recognition.

 [TODO]
-Scores on *SynTagRus*: accuracy `?%` for POS tagging; `98.74%` for lemmata detection.
+Scores (accuracy) on *SynTagRus*: UPOS: `99.15%`; FEATS: `??.??%`;
+LEMMA: `99.15%`.
+In all experiments we used `seed=42`.
+We're sure that some other `seed` values may help to achive even better results.

-This project was developed with a focus on Russian language, but it can also be used with other languages (European, at least).
+This project was developed with a focus on Russian language, but a few nuances we used don't worsen the quality of other languages processing.

 ## Installation